spark-mv/cdn/install.md

 2) Replace your JW player SWF with the Hola-enabled version.

-Download the Hola-enabled JWpPlaer version that matches the version you are using, and place it on your own server.
+Download the Hola-enabled JWPlayer version that matches the version you are using, and place it on your own server.
 Choose your version from:

 * JWPlayer  [V6.12.4]  (https://player.h-cdn.com/jwplayer.flash.6_12_4956.swf), [V7.1.0] (https://player.h-cdn.com/jwplayer.flash.7_1_0.swf) , [V7.1.4]  (https://player.h-cdn.com/jwplayer.flash.7_1_4.swf),  [V7.2.4] (https://player.h-cdn.com/jwplayer.flash.7_2_4.swf)